 Mix equal parts of your herbs, couple drops of each essential oil and the Epsom salt if using.
 I never really measure for my baths.
 I’d just grab a generous pinch of each a put them in a muslin bag.

-Try to bathe at least 20 minuets to get the full therapeutic effect.
+Try to bathe at least 20 minutes to get the full therapeutic effect, the Epsom salts alone need this much time to absorb into your skin.
 My midwife gave me a rule of thumb about bathing postpartum.
 If you have stitches, only one bath per day.
 If you don’t, enjoy as often as you like.

-For more info on healing postpartum check out 9 Things You Need to Prepare for Postpartum (so you can actually enjoy it.)
+For more info on healing postpartum check out 9 Things You Need to Prepare for Postpartum to heal faster